 5. Porsche 917/20 ‘Pink Pig’

 The 1971 917/20 combined high downforce and low drag to create a different looking 917.
-It looked different to the 917 K of 1970 due to a wider chassis and a lower nose - thus reducing front end lift.
+It appeared different to the 917 K of 1970 due to a wider chassis and a lower nose - thus reducing front end lift.
 Martini and Porsche have a history of creating iconic liveries sporting the classic Martini colours.
-The 1971 team was indeed Martini racing, however, rumour has it that due to the car having porcine looks, Martini didn't want their iconic livery on the car.
+The 1971 team was of course Martini racing, however, rumour has it that due to the car having porcine looks, Martini didn't want their iconic livery on the car.

-Instead, in a strong and humorous nod to the pig-like design, the livery resembled a pig butcher chart, complete with pink pig colour.
-It certainly stood out.
-Unfortunately, whilst racing in the Le Mans 24 Hours, it crashed out of fifth place after 12 hours.
-Despite its shortcomings, it still resides as a legendary racer in Porsche's history.
+Instead, in a strong and humorous nod to the pig-like design, the livery resembled a pig butcher chart, even being finished in the pink pig colour, helping it stand out even more.
+Unfortunately, whilst taking part in the legendary endurance race, 'Pink Pig' crashed out of fifth place after twelve hours.
+Despite its shortcomings, it is still one of the most iconic racing Porsches ever.

 3. Porsche 919 Hybrid

-It may be nowhere near the classic age of some of our cars in this list, yet the Porsche 919 Hybrid has become a legendary racing car thanks to its recent dominance in the Le Mans 24 Hours.
-It has taken top spot three years running, winning in 2015, 2016 and 2017.
+The Porsche 919 Hybrid has become a legendary racing car thanks to its dominance in the Le Mans 24 Hours, winning in 2015, 2016 and 2017.
 The 919 nomenclature is a nod to the legendary 917, which won Le Mans in 1970, and the Porsche 918 road car launched in 2013, meaning the 919 joins some impeccable Porsche creations.

 This state-of-the-art racer is amazing in every detail.
-Despite being able to top 210mph along the famous Mulsanne Straight, the 919's engine is pretty humble.
+Despite being able to top 210mph along the famous Le Mans Mulsanne Straight, the 919's engine is pretty humble.
 There is no huge power unit here, amazingly the 919 uses a 2.0-litre four-cylinder turbo, enhanced by a battery hybrid system to generate a total output of over 900bhp.
-The 919 is wonderfully light however, tipping the scales at 875kg (pre-driver and fuel load).
-This is thanks to the chassis and body being made with carbon fibre and aluminium ensuring for strength and lightness.
+The 919 is also wonderfully light, tipping the scales at 875kg (pre-driver and fuel load).
+This is thanks to the chassis and body being made with carbon fibre and aluminium ensuring strength and lightness.